 System Overview

-The healthcare system is used to real-time aware residents’ activity based on the proposed hierarchical activity recognition model.
+The healthcare system is used to real-time beware the residents’ activity based on the proposed hierarchical activity recognition model.
 We describe the adaptive learning mechanism of this healthcare system in detail.
 The framework of online mode and offline mode are also described in this chapter.
 The offline mode is an important role to build the first generation AR model.
-In the offline mode, the system collects data from environment and wearable devices, after number of days the system will train the hierarchical AR model and provide an interface for residents to label their activity.
+In the offline mode, the system collects data from environment and wearable devices, and after certain days the system will train the hierarchical AR model and provide an interface for residents to label their activities.
 In the online mode, the system provides a real-time monitoring function and it has ability to discover unknown activity and retrain the activity recognition model.
-We uses case-based reasoning (CBR) algorithm to implement the function of discovery.
+We use case-based reasoning (CBR) algorithm to implement the function of discovery.
 CBR is an artificial intelligent method and the process of solving new problems based on the solutions of similar past problems.